 Juki MO-50E – Automatic Lower Looper Threader

 Juki MO-50E is the quietest serger with self-threading abilities.
 Like other good sewing machines, it also comes with a color-coded guide that helps you finish the threading process very easily.

-Another which makes it even more appealing to sewists is easy to switch features that allow you to switch from overlock to rolled hem without having to stop the machine.
+Another which makes it even more appealing to sewists is easy-to-switch features that allow you to switch from overlock to rolled hem without having to stop the machine.

-If you “were” a beginner then you might like to replace your entry-level Brother serger with MO-50E machine.
+If you “were” a beginner then you might like to replace your entry-level Brother serger with an MO-50E machine.
 Though brother sewing machines are good they don’t come with automatic threading features.

 Why JUKI MO-50E is another best self-threading serger?